yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to **sort your budgets**.

 You can sort your budgets based on two different type of sorts:
-1. Sort by created date (from most recently created to least recently created)
+1. Sort by created date (Ordered from most recently created to least recently created)

     > 📕 If more than one budget is created on the same date, these budgets will be sorted in alphabetical order.